kaapana/kaapana/docs/source/extensions.rst

 Jupyter lab
 -----------
 | **What's going on?**
 | The Jupyter lab can be used to quickly analyse data that are saved to the object store Minio.
-We tried to preinstalled most of the common python packages.
+We tried to preinstall most of the common python packages.
 Please do not use the Jupyter notebook for sophisticated calculations.
 Here, it is better to write an Airflow DAG

 | **Mount point:**
 | <slow_data_dir>/minio